Reset All

 How do I get a copy of my certificate?

 You will be given a printed certificate by your Competenz contact when you complete your qualification.
-OR, your certificate will be couriered to your workplace.
+Or your certificate will be couriered to your workplace.

 • Your full name